Zhang Baosheng: Biography

 Zhang Baosheng became more and more discredited through the 1990s.
 The government was cracking down on such outlandish claims.
 In 1994, the Central Committee of the Chinese Communist Party issued, "Several Opinions on Strengthening the Popularization of Science," which promoted fact-based finding.
 Afterwards, several articles discrediting Zhang were published in China.
+This included He Zuoxiu's paper titled, "Zhang Baosheng's Defeat at Maicheng: A Belated Report" which thoroughly debunked Zhang's supernatural assertions as being fraudulent sleight of hand.
 In 1998, all testing with the Institute of Aeronautical Engineering of COSTIND ceased after 16 years, yet he was still allowed a place in the Space Research Centre.

 Qigong became associated with the Falun Gong.
 When the Chinese government started their persecution of the Falun Gong in 1999, they associated with Zhang even less, and he then tried to remain out of the public eye.
 He was still very rich, well respected among the powerful of China, and his services were still in demand.
 His last public appearance was in 2002 at the farewell ceremony of Wu Shaozu, who at one point ran the day-to-day of China's military-industrial research budget and approved research on Zhang.
 General Wu was forced to relinquish his post as head of the National Sports Commission due to the Falun Gong persecution.

 Zhang died in the early morning of August 3, 2018 in Beijing.
 His cause of death was a heart attack at age 58.
 In his later years, he lived unhappily in seclusion with a small circle.